Shipwrecks

 “I found it in an airship,” I answer, “that lies underwater, in the harbor at Kirol.”

-“I looked at its past, and I saw that it once belonged to you.”
+“I moved through its past, and I saw that it once belonged to you.”

 “I saw the man who made it for you,” I continue.